-10 facts about tuberculosis
+10 facts on tuberculosis

+About one third of the world’s population is infected with tuberculosis (TB) bacteria.
+Only a small proportion of those infected will become sick with TB.
 People with weakened immune systems have a much greater risk of falling ill from TB.
 A person living with HIV is about 26 to 31 times more likely to develop active TB.